syncfusion-content/maui-docs/MAUI/ListView/viewappearance.md

 # Appearance in .NET MAUI ListView (SfListView)

-The `SfListView` allows customizing appearance of the underlying data, and provides different functionalities to the end-user.
+The `SfListView` allows customizing the appearance of the underlying data, and provides different functionalities to the end-user.

 ## Item template

-A template can be used to present the data in a way that makes sense for the application by using different controls. `SfListView` allows customizing appearance of view by setting the [ItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_ItemTemplate) property.
+A template can be used to present the data in a way that makes sense for the application by using different controls. `SfListView` allows customizing the appearance of the view by setting the [ItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_ItemTemplate) property.

 ## Data template selector

-The `SfListView` allows customizing appearance of each item with different templates based on specific constraints by using the `DataTemplateSelector`.
+The `SfListView` allows customizing the appearance of each item with different templates based on specific constraints by using the `DataTemplateSelector`.
 You can choose a `DataTemplate` for each item at runtime based on the value of data-bound property using `DataTemplateSelector`.

-Here, an [ItemsCacheLimit](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.ListViewLayout.html#Syncfusion_Maui_ListView_ListViewLayout_ItemsCacheLimit) property maintains number of items reusing in the view.
+Here, an [ItemsCacheLimit](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.ListViewLayout.html#Syncfusion_Maui_ListView_ListViewLayout_ItemsCacheLimit) property is used to maintain the number of items that can be reused in the view.
 This cache limit is used to create and reuse the [ListViewItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.ListViewItem.html) if different templates are used in `DataTemplateSelector` for better scrolling performance.
-Based on this value, `SfListView` creates number of `ListViewItem` for different templates in the view if new template is created while scrolling, and reuses it if same template is used for improving the scrolling performance.
+Based on this value,.
+Based on this value, `SfListView` creates a number of `ListViewItem` for different templates in the view, if a new template is created while scrolling, and reuses them, if the same template is used to improve the scrolling performance.

 ### Create a data template selector

-Create custom class that inherits from `DataTemplateSelector`, and override the `OnSelectTemplate` method to return the `DataTemplate` for that item.
+Create a custom class that inherits from `DataTemplateSelector`, and override the `OnSelectTemplate` method to return the `DataTemplate` for that item.
 At runtime, the SfListView invokes the `OnSelectTemplate` method for each item and passes the data object as parameter.

 {% tabs %}
 {% highlight c# %}

-class MyDataTemplateSelector : Xamarin.Forms.DataTemplateSelector
+class MyDataTemplateSelector : DataTemplateSelector
 {

    private readonly DataTemplate incomingDataTemplate;